 - Hercules Revived

-17th Century Coaching Inn has been completely revived by new owner in 2012 with a character bar and an elegant first floor restaurant.
-2 beers served: Church End - What The Foxes Hat plus 1 guest
+17th Century Coaching Inn with a character bar and an elegant first floor restaurant serving good quality food.
+Attractive outside drinking and eating area, now with occasional events & BBQs Events include a monthly wine club plus gin and whisky tastings The pub is popular with walkers in the area 2 beers served: Church End - What The Foxes Hat plus 1 guest

 - Royal Arms